November 12, 2021 | ACTIVE LIFE | By Jonathan Lamson | Illustration by Kira Schulist

 In line with this commitment, the school also publicized the creation of the Climate Change Task Force.
 Led by Provost Townsend, the group looked at (among other things) the college’s investments in fossil fuel stocks.

 Between the task force and the Board of Trustees, the college began preliminary discussions about divestment from fossil fuels.
-The college divestment movement, which began in the United States with a tiny college in Maine with a $15 million endowment, has grown exponentially over the past decade.
+The college divestment movement, which began in the United States at a tiny college in Maine with a $15 million endowment, has grown exponentially over the past decade.

 However, following Provost Townsend’s departure and the onset of the pandemic, the task force dissolved.
 Presently, the Board of Trustees is no longer looking into divestment.